-Very aptly named, this book is about a year in the life of three friends in late eighties, who have been meeting at a particular bench in Lodi gardens for more than 40 years.
-Author takes you through the 12 months of Delhi, through the conversation between three of them.
-He describes each month with its peculiarities like the flowers that bloom, the weather or the festivals and events that take place during that time.
-Three friends are Pandit Sharma – a hindu, a bureaucrat and a bachelor, Nawab Barakatullah – a muslim who practices Unani medicine and Boota Singh – a sardar with an uncanny resemblance to the author himself.
+Very aptly named, this book The Sunset Club is about a year in the life of three friends in late eighties who have been meeting at a particular bench in Lodi gardens for more than 40 years?
+The author takes you through the 12 months of Delhi, through the conversation between three of them.
+He describes each month with its peculiarities.
+Like the flowers that bloom, the weather or the festivals and events that take place during that time.
+Three friends are Pandit Sharma – a Hindu, a bureaucrat and a bachelor.
+Nawab Barakatullah – a Muslim who practices Unani medicine.
+And Boota Singh – a Sardar with an uncanny resemblance to the author himself.

 The other two characters also seem to be very closely inspired by some real characters that author knew well and enjoyed spending time with.
 The end of the book also indicates the fact that the author misses these friends of his.
 And this very fact may have triggered writing of this book.

 With Lodi garden and the bench opposite it is the locus of the story, the author talks about the friends and their everyday meetings.
 They share secrets both real and imaginary along with the uninhibited views about everything and everyone.
 The religious differences are discussed and debated openly.
 And I found the views very representative of the communities they represent.
 If it is Khushwant, there have to be sexual fantasies.
 And the friends obviously talk about their juicy pasts.
 Again some real and some imagined.